 - That opens the Instance dashboard page

 - Select Details in the Waits stats section of the instance dashboard

 - The Wait stats page is now displayed

-The Wait stats page is divided into three related segments, where each displays the different aspect of the collected wait statistic.
-Each of those segments serves to provide more comprehensive information and help to gain the better perception and understanding of potential issues and where the issue might be.
+The Wait stats page is divided into three related segments, where each displays the different aspects of the collected wait statistic.
+Each of those segments serves to provide more comprehensive information and help to gain better perception and understanding of potential issues and where the issue might be.

 The page contains the Wait stats chart, the Wait stats by top 5 categories pie chart and the Wait stats table where wait types are listed per specific category, they belong to and the precise wait time accumulated for each wait type.

-For those who want to inspect the wait types in more details, the chart provides the option to turn off specific wait type from being displayed in the chart.
+For those who want to inspect the wait types in more detail, the chart provides the option to turn off specific wait types from being displayed in the chart.
 If needed, the user can leave just one wait type for analysis and troubleshooting.
 By clicking on the name of the wait type in the chart legend, it can be turned on or off in the chart.